 No offence to Showdown Joe and the wonderful number of MMA contributors to our website but I can’t for the life of me understand anyone who wants to watch two shirtless men getting on a scale.
 Even the women we polled agree with this!
 And this is coming from someone who grew up idolizing the WWE.
 People really need better things to do with their free time.

 NHL stat wars

 Mark Spector touched on this perfectly here.
 It’s great that some have found a new innovative way to analyze the game.
-But what’s troubling is the ongoing war between bloggers and “mainstream media” about these unproven advanced stats.
-The analytics certainly add value but they shouldn’t be the be-all-end-all of hockey analysis.
-There are obvious flaws in some of these numbers and there will be always be value in the eye test.
-There’s room for both of you.
+But what’s troubling is the ongoing war between bloggers and “mainstream media” about these numbers.
+The analytics certainly add value but they shouldn’t be the be-all-end-all of hockey analysis — or analysis.
+Get a grip and stop the lame fighting.

 This leads to my next point.
 Worse than the Twitter wars are the insecure, immature, attention-seeking keyboard warriors typing everything just short of, ‘hey, look at me,’ 140 characters at a time.
 Please, stop.
 No one around our office or any office in the industry has any time or respect for this type of behavior.